-- Develop TNX-801 for preventing smallpox and monkeypox.
+- Develop TNX-102 SL for FM, PTSD, AAD, AUD and Other Indications.
+We currently are developing TNX-102 SL for the management of FM and the treatment of PTSD.
+Our broader development strategy is to leverage the patented formulation to explore the clinical potential of TNX-102 SL in multiple other pain, psychiatric, and addiction conditions, including AAD and AUD, that are either underserved by currently approved medications or have no approved treatment thus representing large unmet medical needs; - Develop TNX-1800 for COVID-19.
+We currently are focusing on the development of TNX-1800 for protection against COVID-19.
+We expect to be engaged in laboratory experiments and animal experiments, followed by clinical trials to determine whether TNX-1800 protects against effects of SARS-CoV-2 virus infection; - Develop TNX-801 for preventing smallpox and monkeypox.
 We currently are focusing on the development of TNX-801 to protect against smallpox and monkeypox.
-Based on the results of TNX-801 in an experiment which showed protection of macaques against monkeypox, we are focused on manufacturing TNX-801 vaccine at GMP standard, for further studies; - Develop TNX-102 SL for FM and TNX-102 SL for PTSD and Other Indications.
-We currently are developing TNX-102 SL for the management of FM and the treatment of PTSD.
-Our broader development strategy is to leverage the patented formulation to explore the clinical potential of TNX-102 SL in multiple other pain, psychiatric, and addiction conditions, including AAD and AUD, that are either underserved by currently approved medications or have no approved treatment thus representing large unmet medical needs; - Maximize the commercial potential of TNX-102 SL.
+Based on the results of TNX-801 in an experiment which showed protection of macaques against monkeypox, we are focused on manufacturing TNX-801 vaccine at GMP standard, for further studies; - Maximize the commercial potential of TNX-102 SL.
 We plan to commercialize TNX-102 SL, either on our own or through collaboration with partners.
-We believe TNX-102 SL can be marketed to U.S. physicians either by an internal sales force that we will build or by a contract sales organization, which we would engage.
+We believe TNX-102 SL can be marketed to U.S. physicians either by an internal sales force that we would build or by a contract sales organization, which we would engage.
 An alternative strategy would be to enter into partnership agreements with drug companies that already have significant marketing capabilities in the same, or similar, therapeutic areas.
 If we determine that such a strategy would be more favorable than developing our own sales capabilities, we would seek to enter into collaborations with pharmaceutical or biotechnology companies for the commercialization of TNX-102 SL; - Pursue a broad intellectual property strategy to protect our product candidates.
 We are pursuing a broad patent strategy for our product candidates, and we endeavor to generate new patent applications as supported by our innovations and conceptions as well as to advance their prosecution.
 In the cases of TNX-801 and TNX-1800, we own patent applications protecting their composition-of-matter and certain methods of its use.
 In the cases of TNX-102 SL, we own patents and patent applications protecting its composition-of-matter, certain methods of its use, its formulation, and its pharmacokinetic properties.
-We plan to opportunistically apply for new patents to protect TNX-102 SL and our other product candidates; - Provide value propositions to merit market demand and reimbursement for our product candidates.
+We plan to opportunistically apply for new patents to protect TNX102 SL and our other product candidates; - Provide value propositions to merit market demand and reimbursement for our product candidates.
 We are designing the development programs for our product candidates to demonstrate their value propositions to patients, prescribers, and third-party payors.
 In the case of TNX-102 SL, we have been engaged in market research and commercial assessment activities, the results of which we may use to inform future commercial strategy.
 We plan to continue these activities in tandem with our clinical development of TNX-102 SL and to conduct similar work in relation to our other product candidates as they advance in their development; and - Pursue additional indications and commercial opportunities for our product candidates.
 We will seek to maximize the value of TNX-102 SL, and our other product candidates by pursuing other indications and commercial opportunities for such candidates.
-For example, we own rights related to the development and commercialization of CBP for generalized anxiety disorder, depression, and fatigue related to disordered sleep.
+For example, we own rights related to the development and commercialization of cyclobenzaprine for generalized anxiety disorder, depression, and fatigue related to disordered sleep.